-Post SCCM Server In place OS Upgrade – Install WSUS Services
+Post-SCCM Server In-place OS Upgrade – Install WSUS Services

-Once we install WSUS console on the SCCM primary/CAS server, then we can install WSUS core services on your remote SUP SCCM site system server.
+Once we install the WSUS console on the SCCM primary/CAS server, we can install WSUS core services on your remote SUP SCCM site system server.
 Launch Add roles and features wizard, select the following components as you can see in the pic below.

-We need to complete two specific configurations as part of WSUS installation.
-1. Specify the update store location 2.
-Specify an existing database server settings.
-In SCCM In place OS upgrade scenario, we need to use the same store location and Database name.
+We need to complete two specific configurations as part of the WSUS installation.
+1. Specify the updated store location 2.
+Specify an existing database server setting.
+In the SCCM In-place OS upgrade scenario, we need to use the same store location and Database name.